-Paying for the treatment of cerebral palsy is, unfortunately, out of the financial abilities of many of the parents whose children are affected with this disorder.
-With both state and federal governments looking for ways to save money and many social assistance programs being firmly on the chopping block, the outlook for people with serious disabilities can be a bit grim.
+Unfortunately, paying for the treatment of cerebral palsy is out of the financial abilities of many of the parents whose children are affected by this disorder.
+With state and federal governments looking for ways to save money and many social assistance programs firmly on the chopping block, the outlook for people with severe disabilities can be grim.

 Finding sources of funding can sometimes be frustratingly difficult.
-When you consider the expenses of a disorder such as cerebral palsy, you’ll be looking at figures that most people will never have to deal with for their healthcare.
+However, when you consider the expenses of a disorder such as cerebral palsy, you’ll look at figures that most people will never have to deal with for their healthcare.

 Cost of Medication

-Cerebral Palsy sufferers sometimes benefit from treatment with certain medications.
-These are oftentimes given as injections into the muscle tissue which allow the muscles to improve in terms of tone.
-These injections may also help the child to deal with the tremors that come with some types of cerebral palsy, as well.
+People living with Cerebral Palsy sometimes benefit from treatment with certain medications.
+These are often given as injections into the muscle tissue, allowing the muscles to improve in tone.
+These injections may also help the child deal with the tremors that come with some types of cerebral palsy.

 Cost of Assistance

-Some parents would not be able to care for their child at all if it wasn’t for the assistance of professional caregivers.
-Professionals can help parents to provide a level of care that sometimes keeps the child from having to be institutionalized, which is necessary in some very severe cases of CP.
-If your child has severe CP symptoms, this may be the best option for giving them the type of care that they need.
+Some parents would not be able to care for their children at all if it wasn’t for the assistance of professional caregivers.
+Professionals can help parents provide care that sometimes keeps the child from having to be institutionalized, which is necessary in some very severe cases of cerebral palsy.
+If your child has severe cerebral palsy symptoms, this may be the best option for giving them the type of care that they need.

 Costs of Special Education

-You may find that the school district your child is enrolled in will have enough resources to provide for their needs or you might find that it’s sorely lacking.
-You may have to relocate to a better district or pay the costs of special education which, again, can be very high.
+You may find that the school district your child is enrolled in will have enough resources to provide for their needs, or you might find that it’s sorely lacking.
+You may have to relocate to a better district or pay special education costs, which, again, can be very high.

 Costs of Equipment

 If your child is severely disabled, you’ll need to get them a wheelchair to get around in.
-This also means putting ramps on your house and putting hardware in your vehicle so that you can take your child in the car.
-This type of equipment can be very expensive.
-Hearing aids and other assistive devices are also very expensive.
-If you’re in a situation where you need to get these devices for your child, you may find that they’re beyond your budget, even if they are necessary to living a fulfilling life.
+This also means putting ramps on your house and hardware in your vehicle so you can take your child in the car.
+This type of equipment can be costly.
+Hearing aids and other assistive devices are also expensive.
+If you’re in a situation where you need to get these devices for your child, you may find that they’re beyond your budget, even if necessary, to live a fulfilling life.

-Many parents will simply be unable to pay for the kind of medical professionals who are able to help mitigate the difficulties that cerebral palsy causes.
-Some of the more-obvious professionals include speech therapists, physical therapists, and doctors.
-Combined, they can become exceptionally expensive; certainly out of the financial wherewithal of the average working family.
-When parents are trying to figure out how they are going to care for a child with cerebral palsy, they also have to figure out how the child is going to care for themselves after the parents have gone.
-This is a frightening prospect for most parents and they want to make certain that their child has the best chances of living a rich and full life.
+Many parents will be unable to pay for the kind of medical professionals who can help mitigate the difficulties that cerebral palsy causes.
+Some more-obvious professionals include speech therapists, physical therapists, and doctors.
+Combined, they can become costly, indeed out of the financial wherewithal of the average working family.
+When parents are trying to figure out how they will care for a child with cerebral palsy, they also have to figure out how the child will care for themselves after the parents have gone.
+This is a frightening prospect for most parents who want to ensure their child has the best chance of living a rich and whole life.